parallel-markets/parallel-js/packages/react/README.md

   )
 }

-// start loadin the parallel library with the given configuration information
+// start loading the parallel library with the given configuration information
 // the resulting promise will be passed to the ParallelProvider const parallel = loadParallel({ client_id: '123', environment: 'demo' })